 A topic that I get asked about a lot is bloating.
 It happens to the best of us, and 15%-30% of US citizens have claimed to suffer from bloating.
 There have been times when I’ve felt bloated for days, and I’m sure we can all relate.
 Bloating is uncomfortable, makes us feel sluggish, and makes it nearly impossible to enjoy our day.
-I’ve filmed a few YouTube videos about reducing and eliminating bloating, but I wanted to write a blog post that dug even deeper.
+I’ve filmed a few YouTube videos about reducing and eliminating bloating, but I wanted to share my insight in depth.
 While breathing exercises, physical activity, and staying hydrated are some of the most popular remedies, I’ve rounded up more all-natural remedies that have worked for me when it comes to bloating.

 A recent study showed that nearly 36% of Americans are dieting, and the top diet of choice is intermittent fasting.
 Many people who fast claim they see a difference in their bloating issues in just under a week.
 If you’re unfamiliar with how intermittent fasting works, it means that you only consume food during an eight-hour window of your day, and the other 16 hours are meant to be spent fasting.
 I have a full video on my thoughts on intermittent fasting here.